wulfkaal/documentation/protocols/evolutionary-blockchain-governance-protocol.md

 # Evolutionary Blockchain Governance Protocol

-The Semada protocol uses a weighted directed acyclic graph for a precedent system and DAO governance.
+The protocol uses a weighted directed acyclic graph for a precedent system and DAO governance.

 A graph is a collection of points, called vertices, with optional connections between vertices, called edges.
 The vertices of our graph are the posts to the forum.
 The edges are citations directed from one post \(the referrer\) to another \(the reference\).
 The edges give the graph direction, since references always point backward in time.
 Since there can be no time loops of references, the graph has no cycles, so it is acyclic.
 All in all, the forum is a directed acyclic graph \(DAG\).